brianmead02/sourdough-tracker/docs/API.md

 **confirmed email address** and return `403` until then.

 **Timestamps** are ISO-8601, always UTC on the wire.
-Users have a `timezone` on their profile for display and (from Phase 7) quiet hours.
+Users have a `timezone` on their profile, used for display and for quiet-hours calculations.

 **Status codes.**